 The Trust Estate which secures Bonds under the Indenture will include Mortgage Loans, as described in "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS."
 The following sections describe requirements for the Mortgage Loans which are based on requirements in the Act or derive from general policies and limits established by the Authority for qualification of Mortgage Lenders, Servicers, Borrowers and Eligible Properties as well as basic requirements for Mortgage Loans (with noted exceptions).
 As indicated, certain requirements described below relate only to Mortgage Loans made as a part of a Qualified Single Family Mortgage Program.
-A number of the procedures described below may not apply to the Zero Interest First Mortgage Loans.
 It is expected that there will be variations in particular cases and that the policies and procedures of the Authority will be modified from time to time consistent with the Act, the Indenture and any procedures applicable to the Mortgage Loans.